xypan0/LLMForgetting/readme.md

 ## Notes
 - current version only support norm on model params, do not support diff_norm yet
+- use could set --norm to 0 to log the param norm during training
 - do not turn on cpu offload
 - if change model, also change fsdp_transformer_layer_cls_to_wrap in fsdp_config.yaml (GPT2Block for gpt2 and LlamaDecoderLayer for Llama)
 - default lr warmup ratio 0.03